-It’s no secret that the financial challenges facing our kids today are far worse than what we were up against.
-With tuition rates at an all time high, the majority of students today graduate with a degree in one hand and significant debt in the other.
+It’s no secret that the financial challenges our kids face today are far worse than what we were up against.
+With tuition rates at an all-time high, the majority of students today graduate with a degree in one hand and significant debt in the other.
 Even if they do beat the odds and manage to get into the workforce right out of school, getting into Toronto’s housing market on their own won’t be an easy feat.

 But what if I said the holy grail really does exist?
-What if you could help pay for your child’s tuition while simultaneously putting a roof over their head?
-Maybe you’d be able to spend a little less time worrying and a bit more time soaking in those last few years before they up and leave the nest.
+What if investing for your child through real estate could help pay for your child’s tuition while simultaneously putting a roof over their head?
+This long-term investment for child future may allow you to spend a little less time worrying and a bit more time soaking in those last few years before they up and leave the nest.
 Here’s what we’re covering today:

 Why RESPs aren’t enough